Vipon/Dictionary/README.md

-#Dictionary.#
+# Dictionary
-Dictionary - project for english learning.
+**Dictionary** - project for english learning.
 Your could add new words into your own dictionary during your education.
 Your could make notes about translation,definition and type of word or change it.

-#Tools.#
+## Tools.
 * python 3.6.0

-#How to.#
+## How to.
 Run the DictionaryApp.py to start, like this: python DictionaryApp.py